Cut distance identifying graphon parameters over weak* limits: Cut distance identifying graphon parameters

 Corollary~\ref{cor:weakly_norming->compatible} also directly follows from Theorem~\ref{thm:convex_functions_are_compatible}.
 We recall the proof from~\cite{Lovasz2012} in Section~\ref{subsec:ProofOfCorWeaklyNormingStep}.

-In this section we show in Theorem~\ref{thm:compatibility->norming} that among connected graphs, the graphs with the step Sidorenko property are exactly the weakly norming graphs (thus answering a question of Krá\v{l}, Martins, Pach and Wrochna~\cite[Section 5]{KMPW:StepSidorenko}). \begin{thm} Suppose that $H$ is a connected graph.
+In Section~\ref{subsec:Proof-of-compatibility} we prove Theorem~\ref{thm:compatibility->norming} which states that among connected graphs, the graphs with the step Sidorenko property are exactly the weakly norming graphs (thus answering a question of Krá\v{l}, Martins, Pach and Wrochna~\cite[Section 5]{KMPW:StepSidorenko}). \begin{thm} Suppose that $H$ is a connected graph.
 If the function $t(H,\cdot)$ is cut distance compatible (or, equivalently, if $H$ has the step Sidorenko property), then $H$ is weakly Hölder. \end{thm}

-\begin{rem} It was observed in~\cite[Section 4]{GaHlLe:Disconnnected} that Corollary~\ref{cor:weakly_norming->compatible} and Theorem~\ref{thm:compatibility->norming} can be combined to give a characterization in the category of all graphs: \emph{for any graph $H$, $t(H,\cdot)$ is cut distance compatible if and only if each component of $H$ is a singleton or consists of a copy of the same weakly norming graph $H_{0}$}.
-Indeed, for the direction $\Leftarrow$, observe that $H$ is weakly norming and thus the result follows from Corollary~\ref{cor:weakly_norming->compatible}.
-So, let us turn the direction $\Rightarrow$.
-Suppose that not all the non-singleton components of $H$ are isomorphic to the same weakly norming graph.
-Then by~\cite[Theorem 1.2]{GaHlLe:Disconnnected}, $H$ is not norming.
-The statement follows from Theorem~\ref{thm:compatibility->norming}. \end{rem}
+\begin{rem} For disconnected graphs, the statement of Corollary~\ref{cor:weakly_norming->compatible}\emph{ }actually does not require the graph to be weakly norming, and can be strengthened as follows. \emph{If each component $H_{i}$ of a graph $H=H_{1}\sqcup\ldots\sqcup H_{k}$ is weakly norming then $t(H,\cdot)$ is cut distance compatible}.
+Indeed, suppose that $U\preceq W$.
+Then Corollary~\ref{cor:weakly_norming->compatible} tells us that for each component, $t(H_{i},U)\le t(H_{i},W)$.
+Thus, $t(H,U)=\prod t(H_{i},U)\le\prod t(H_{i},W)=t(H,W)$, as was needed.
+We remark, that this relation between weakly norming disconnected graphs and cut distance compatibility might perhaps be an equivalence. \end{rem}

 \begin{rem} Two nontrivial necessary conditions for a graph $H$ to be weakly Hölder are established in~\cite[Theorem 2.10]{Hat:Siderenko}.
 One of them basically says that $H$ does not contain a subgraph denser than itself.
 The other condition says that if $V(H)=A_{1}\sqcup A_{2}$ is a bipartition of $H$ and $u,v\in A_{i}$ are two vertices from the same part, then $\deg(u)=\deg(v)$.
 Thus, Theorem~\ref{thm:compatibility->norming} restricts quite substantially the class of graphs having the step Sidorenko property, compared to the class of all bipartite graphs which are conjectured to have the Sidorenko property.
 In particular, we see directly that $C_{4}^{+}$ does not have the step Sidorenko property. \end{rem}